Why is it important

 Impact of identified risks |

-Water stress can result in disruption of steam production and increase the water sourcing cost | Carbon pricing regulation may result in increase OPEX if regulatory costs cannot be passed through | Development of I-REC projects and additional revenue from I-RECs trading |
+Water stress can result in disruption of steam production and increase the water sourcing cost | Carbon pricing regulation may result in increased OPEX if regulatory costs cannot be passed through | Development of I-RECs projects and additional revenue from I-RECs trading |

 Estimated financial implication |